 GENUINE RATTLER 50 / 110

 The Rattler from Genuine was first introduced for 2006 as a 50cc scooter.
 Genuine positioned this scooter as their main 50cc 2-stroke sports scooter offering, with the Black Cat serving as a premium option and the Buddy 50 catering more to the urban / retro oriented riders.
 The Rattler 50 remained on sale for 2007 and then was replaced by Genuine’s Roughhouse R50 for 2008, which is mechanically very similar.
-The Rattler 50 was later revived for 2019 and it remains on sale to date.
+The Rattler 50 was later revived for 2019.

 The Rattler 110 (aka Buck Ten) was introduced for 2008 and enjoyed a three year run through 2010.
 The Rattler 110 used the same basic design as the departed Rattler 50 (PGO PMS-Naked), but with twice the motor and bold new headlights that offered a much stronger bug-eye look.
 These lights are reminiscent of Yamaha’s Zuma scooter.
 These new larger lights were also added to the Roughhouse 50, making the Rattler and Roughhouse scooters very similar in appearance.